 This beautifully restored 1814 Federalist-style property features classic décor to enhance the feel of the period while being mindful of up-to-date amenities and luxury comforts.
-On the National Register of Historic Places, the home has served as a B&B for more than forty years.
+On the National Register of Historic Places, the home has served as a B&B for more than 40 years.
 Designed by Thomas Lord, the inn is a great place to relax.
 The exquisitely furnished guest rooms range in size from cozy to spacious and each is unique and spectacular.
 The comfy bedding will ensure a restful sleep.
-Many of the bathrooms have a whirlpool or soaker tub and a hydro-massage shower; all bathrooms have heated tile floors.
+Many of the bathrooms have a jetted bathtub or soaker tub and a hydro-massage shower; all bathrooms have heated tile floors.
 Breakfast is served daily in the country kitchen.
 Amenities include complimentary snacks and drinks, which include iced tea in the summer and mulled cider in the winter.
 A specialty gift shop is on the basement level.

 AAA Inspector 87: I love the historic elements blended with modern touches that appeal to our creature comforts.
 Such as the amazing bedding & scrumptious breakfasts.

 This circa 1804 Federal-style mansion offers an inviting parlor room, plush bedding, a hearty gourmet breakfast and exceptional attention to detail.
 You'll also enjoy a convenient walking-distance location close to the heart of town with its many specialty shops and restaurants.
 The innkeepers are happy to act as concierge.
 Complimentary parking passes are provided for nearby beaches.

 AAA Inspector 46: You can't get any closer to the action than at this hotel.
 The waterfront and the Chappaquiddick Island ferry are just one block away.